ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 * The horizontal rule is not yet supported by the {@link features/autoformat autoformatting} feature but it gets output to Markdown nevertheless if inserted using the toolbar button.
 * Pasting Markdown-formatted content does not automatically convert the pasted syntax markers into properly formatted content.
 See these GitHub issues for possible future development: [#2321](https://github.com/ckeditor/ckeditor5/issues/2321), [#2322](https://github.com/ckeditor/ckeditor5/issues/2322).
-* Tables would render as HTML output if there is no table head defined.
-See the current status of this issue on GitHub: [#8575](https://github.com/ckeditor/ckeditor5/issues/8572).
+* Tables will render as HTML output if there is no table head defined.
+GitHub issue: [#8575](https://github.com/ckeditor/ckeditor5/issues/8572).

 ## Contribute